National Upland Classic Rules

 2. Handlers must be within 30 yards of each other.
 This will be enforced much more than with One Dog Doubles.

-3. In the case of more than one bird flushing at a time: if both dogs go for the same bird, not Honor Retrieve will be awarded; if one dog goes for one bird and the second dog for the other bird, both will be awarded for Honor Retrieve.
+3. In the case of more than one bird flushing at a time: if both dogs go for the same bird, no Honor Retrieve will be awarded; if one dog goes for one bird and the second dog for the other bird, both will be awarded for Honor Retrieve.
 Teamwork is what we are looking for.
 A handler can handle a dog in for the Honor Retrieve as long as the dog that is set up for the retrieve makes the retrieve without interference from the other dog.

 4. Each dog can enter two (2) times, but does not have to enter with the same dog or teammate.